Cheeseburay History, Family Crest & Coats of Arms

 - Origins Available:

-In ancient Anglo-Saxon England, the ancestors of the Cheeseburay surname lived in Cheshire, a county in the northeast of England on the border with Wales.
+In ancient Anglo-Saxon England, the ancestors of the Cheeseburay surname lived in Cheshire, a county in the northwest of England on the border with Wales.
 It is from the name of the county that the family name is derived.
 The name meant "a dweller in a town in Cheshire."
 This is because the suffix -borough indicated residence in a town.

 Early Origins of the Cheeseburay family